gambio/security-patches/README.md

 <details>
 <summary><strong>Check the checksum</strong> (optional, for agencies and administrators)</summary>

 The checksums of all files are listed in [`SHA256SUMS.txt`](https://github.com/gambio/security-patches/releases/download/security-update-2026-09-v1.0/SHA256SUMS.txt).
-The checksum is also given in our customer email.

 **Windows, without a command line:** If [7-Zip](https://www.7-zip.org/) is installed, right-click the ZIP file and choose **7-Zip → CRC SHA → SHA-256**.
 The value shown must match the value in